 Did you have a hamster as a kid?
 I did.
-We had Teaky, Hammy From Hell (that one used to escape all of the time), Ham - Burger (But we used to call him Ham) & Snowy..
+We had Teaky, and Hammy From Hell (that one used to escape all of the time), Ham - Burger came a little later (But we used to call him Ham) & Snowy..
 Decided to go conventional with her.

 Jubious hamster names aside the strongest memory that has stuck with me from owning those hamsters was listening to the squeak of the hamster wheel turning round, and round and round at night.

 Stuck in a cage with only a squeaky wheel as entertainment. (p.s.
 I am dramatizing this a little for effect... our hamsters were very much loved!).